May 22, 2013

 For more information, Please see Tour and Train

-The gang exploring Masada and learning about the first Jewish Roman war.
+The gang exploring Masada and learning about the first Jewish - Roman war in the year 70.
+We have returned home.